 Opening every evening at 6pm, this small night bazaar is such a treat.
 The food is amazing, with so much choice and so cheap.
 The bazaar itself is small but there are many deals to be found.

-Thank you so much for reading, I hope you enjoyed learning a little about what you can do in Chiang Rai.
+Thank you so much for reading, I hope you enjoyed The Ultimate Chiang Rai Travel Guide.

 Stay safe and travel far,